 - In a large bowl, combine the hash browns, bacon, 1/2 cup cheese and salt.
 Spoon into a greased 13x9-in. baking dish.
 In another large bowl, beat eggs and milk until blended; pour over hash brown mixture.
 Sprinkle with paprika.

-- Bake, uncovered, at 350° for 45-50 minutes or until a knife inserted near the center comes out clean.
+- Bake, uncovered, at 350° for 45-50 minutes or until a knife inserted in the center comes out clean.
 Sprinkle with remaining cheese.
 Yield: 8 servings.

 "I should've read the reviews before I made it.
 I agree with many others who said it was too bland and had too many potatoes.
 I doubled the cheese but didn't add anything else.
 If I ever make it again, I will add peppers and onion, as well as sausage, more milk and more eggs.
 I will also use less potatoes.
 It's hard to believe there was a pound of bacon in it.
 My dad said all he could taste as potatoes.
 The egg gets lost in all the potatoes."

 "Excellent!
 I didn't think it was blah at all, though I did add extra cheddar cheese to it (we love cheese).
 My son loves it, and it's perfect for him to reheat some for breakfast every morning before school."

 "easy to prepare.
 Lacks flavor and though hubby liked it, I thought it was too dry.
 Definitely needs more spices and cheese.
 I did add onion when cooking the bacon and garlic granules to potatoes and it still was lacking"

 "My family and I do not eat spicy food.
 That being said we thought this recipe was very blah, even for us!
 I don't understand all the great reviews!
 There was way too many potatoes.
 It had almost no flavor.
 If I did make it again, I would use a lot less potatoes and more bacon."